-Post card advertising is an efficient and fast way to advertise and market your small business, either alone or combined with internet marketing.
+These 8 post card advertising tips show how post card advertising is an efficient and fast way to advertise and market your small business.
+This technique can work by itself, but is better when combined with other marketing vehicles.

 And the more tightly targeted your postcard mailing list is, the more effective your results will be.